ELTEbioinformatics/mulea/README.md

 After applying these formatting steps, the data frame is ready for further analysis.

-## The Gene Set for Identifying Regulatory Transcription Factors {#the-gene-set-for-identifying-regulatory-transcription-factors}
+## The Gene Set for Identifying Regulatory Transcription Factors

 This section explores the transcription factors influencing the significantly overexpressed genes.
 We employed the `mulea` package to conduct multiple enrichment analyses using the <img src="man/figures/Regulon.png" alt="Regulon" width="114" height="25"/> [database](https://regulondb.ccg.unam.mx/).